Do not worry for me, love.

 but I didn’t.

-so anyways, then it was just me fending for myself on the mean streets of alexandria, virginia living off of squished bananas, poppy seed bagels, grape jelly, and virginia slims.
+streets of alexandria, virginia living off of squished bananas, poppy seed bagels, grape jelly,

 good grief.